 Performance Lab is a company focused on quality, known for its all-natural scientific approach to supplementation.
 Performance Lab Flex is part of its core range and concentrates on ‘joint relief and renewal’ as well as enhancing flexibility and motility.

-Its ingredients, however, are also suitable for age-related joint issues, likely for the over 55s.
-They have been shown to tackle joint pain, tightness and inflammation, and may well help with arthritis symptoms and osteoarthritis treatment long-term.
+Its ingredients, however, are also suitable for age-related joint issues, likely for those over 55s.
+They have been shown to tackle joint pain, tightness, and inflammation, and may well help with arthritis symptoms and osteoarthritis treatment long-term.

-Performance Lab Flex’s formula includes turmeric, boswellia serrata, glucosamine sulfate, chondroitin sulfate, optiMSM and strontium.
-This range of nutrients covers all the basis for joint pain, whether stemming from inflammation, arthritis or an injury.
+Performance Lab Flex’s formula includes turmeric, Boswellia serrata, glucosamine sulfate, optiMSM and Phytodroitin, a plant-origin ingredient structurally identical to Chondroitin.
+This range of nutrients covers all the basis for joint pain, whether stemming from inflammation, arthritis, or an injury.